akiss/akiss/README.md

  * `-j <n>`: use `<n>` parallel jobs (if supported)
  * `--ac-compatible`: use the AC-compatible toolbox even on non-AC theories (experimental, needs maude)
+ * `--disable-por`: disables partial-order reduction (por) optimisation; without this option the por optimisation is automatically enabled when processes are action determinate
  * `--help`, `-help`: display this list of options

 For example: